Banks, like most companies, face an urgent imperative to reimagine themselves and seize new growth opportunities.

 Once you’ve gained a prospect’s attention, start building a relationship of trust with them.
-Provide meaningful, useful, and engaging content in exchange for the customer’s personal data which, in turn, will help you personalise their experience further.
+Provide meaningful, useful, and engaging content in exchange for the customer’s personal data.
+This, in turn, will help you personalise their experiences further.

 Next, create an appropriate internal sales cadence.
 Set up automatic notifications to help sales reps determine when to email a prospect, when to call, when to wait, and more.
 This streamlined workflow can help reps maximise conversions, and ensure repeatable sales success.

 Being truly customer-centric is about knowing your customers in-depth.
-Build a 360-degree view of each customer, including purchases, key life events, circle of influence, complaints filed, satisfaction level, etc. The more you understand your customers, the better you can anticipate and meet their needs.
+Build a 360-degree view of each customer, including needs, key life events, products portfolio, circle of influence, complaints filed, satisfaction level, etc. The more you understand your customers, the better you can anticipate and meet their needs.